awiencek/Spring25EC530/Peer to Peer/readMe.txt

-Note to self: make a larger readme on the main page of this repo for each smaller project
+Note to self: make a larger readme on the main page of this repo for each smaller project Self note 2: redefine client and server files/code to be node 1 and node 2 (and make it modular so you can add more nodes)

 ChatGPT used as copilot/resource for this project